GNGscr/debrand-design/UX_FLOW.md

 ---

-This walkthrough helps understand the **narrative experience** built into `debrand-design`, and how users are led through the portfolio journey with clear visual storytelling.
+This walkthrough helps understand the **narrative experience** built into `debrand portfolio`, and how users are led through the journey with clear visual storytelling.